mgaede01/devops-code-challenge/README.md

 # Deployment Steps

 Start by going to AWS and creating a new EC2 instance.
+I selected Ubuntu 20.04 for my OS.
 Create a new security group with the following rules:
 - SSH allowed only from your PC
 - HTTP (port 80) allowed from any address

-Create an access key save to local machine
+Create an access key and save to local machine

 Create an Elastic IP in AWS and associate it with your new EC2 instance.
 In a terminal, ssh into the new instance with the command `ssh -i keyname.pem ubuntu@<ELASTICIP ADDRESS>` and type yes to continue connecting.